tc39/proposal-private-declarations/README.md

   }
 }

-// The code priveledge to register templates with the shared class
+// The code privileged to register templates with the shared class
 // instance.
 Importing and using is statically analyzable, and must pass
 // a linter.
 export function registerExtendedTemplate() {